StevenBlack/hosts/readme_template.md

 `--auto`, `-a`: run the script without prompting.
 When `--auto` is invoked,

-* Host data sources are updated.
+* Host data sources, including extensions, are updated.
+* No extensions are included by default.
+Use the `--extensions` or `-e` flag to include any you want.
 * Your active hosts file is *not* replaced.

 `--ip nnn.nnn.nnn.nnn`, `--i nnn.nnn.nnn.nnn`: the IP address to use as the target.
 Default is `0.0.0.0`.